-SC orders immediate transfer of Unnao rape survivor's uncle from Rae Bareli jail to Tihar
+SC says Unnao rape survivor won't be airlifted for now, shifts her jailed uncle to Tihar

 Sengar and nine others, including son-in-law of a minister in Yogi Adityanath government, were booked for murder on Monday.

 The case has been handed to the CBI for further probe.
 The case had come to light in 2018, when the survivor has tried to set herself afire outside chief minister Yogi Adityanath's residence.
-The family of the girl had alleged that Sengar.
-A four-time MLA, had raped her at his residence in 2017.
+The family of the girl had alleged that Sengar, a four-time MLA, had raped her at his residence in 2017.